 A Canadian kicker who carved out a decade-long NFL career, becoming a reliable and clutch specialist for the Pittsburgh Steelers.

-Shaun Suisham’s path to professional football was anything but guaranteed.
-The Ontario native went undrafted out of Bowling Green University, facing the long odds typical for a placekicker.
-He bounced between practice squads before landing a consistent role with the Washington Redskins, where he began to establish his steady leg.
-His career, however, found its true home in Pittsburgh.
-Joining the Steelers mid-season in 2010, Suisham provided immediate stability to a critical position, becoming known for his accuracy on field goals and his cool demeanor in the high-pressure environment of Heinz Field.
-He played a key role in several playoff runs, including a trip to Super Bowl XLV.
-A severe knee injury during a 2015 preseason game ultimately cut his career short, but his tenure in Pittsburgh left him remembered as one of the franchise's most dependable specialists.
+Shaun Suisham kicked for the Pittsburgh Steelers from 2010 through 2014, providing stability to a position that had seen frequent turnover.
+Born in 1981 in Ontario, he went undrafted out of Bowling Green University and bounced between practice squads before earning a consistent role with the Washington Redskins.
+He joined the Steelers mid-season in 2010 and immediately delivered accuracy on field goals and composure in the high-pressure environment of Heinz Field.
+He contributed to several playoff runs, including a trip to Super Bowl XLV.
+A severe knee injury during a 2015 preseason game ended his career.
+His tenure in Pittsburgh left him remembered as one of the franchise's most dependable specialists.

 1981–1996